elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/rule_management/coverage_overview_dashboard.md

 ### Non-functional requirements

-- Number of rules needs to be under 10k due to [this current bug](https://github.com/elastic/kibana/issues/160698)
+- Number of rules needs to be under 10k due to [an issue](https://github.com/elastic/kibana/issues/160698)

 ## Scenarios